jamfurell/Find-GitHub-User/README.md

 The web application serves the purpose of a basic search query for a GitHub user using the GitHub API and then returns information about the queried user.
-Project was created having no prior knowledge of experience with TypeScript.
+Project was created having no prior knowledge or experience with TypeScript.

 ## Available Scripts